Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 7. Clean Clay Pots

-The salts and minerals in water or fertilizer can seep through clay pots and leave an unsightly white residue after a while.
+The salts and minerals in water or fertilizer can seep through clay pots, leaving an unsightly white residue over time.
 Mold also grows in terracotta pots.

 To clean these pots, soak them overnight in a mixture of one part water and one part white household vinegar.
 Next, use a scrub brush to remove the residue.